dolphindb/api_python3/README.md

 Note:

 - Start a DolphinDB server before running the following Python script.
-- It may take a while before an inactive session is closed automatically.
+- It may take a while for an inactive session to be closed automatically.
 You can explicitly close the session once you are done with it by calling `close()` to release the connection.

 ```python
 import dolphindb as ddb